5 Best Examples of iOS Push Notifications to Re-engage Dormant Users

 Who doesn’t love burgers?
 Even the healthiest of us probably did at one time in life!

-Zomato sends some really good push notifications and has all the elements that a push notification should have.
+Zomato sends some really good notifications and has all the elements that a push notification should have.

-- Targeting based on time: Zomato sends such campaigns generally in the evening when users are more likely to transact, adding another level of personalisation in their attempt to improve conversions
+- Targeting based on time: Zomato sends such campaigns generally in the evening when users are more likely to transact, adding another level of personalisation in their attempt to improve conversions from push notifications

 Marketers can look to leverage the power of AI to further optimise send times in order to nudge users towards greater app usage and repeat purchases.